Sexual Offences 2026: Balance of 'Only Yes is Yes' and New Defences

 Using mobile phones to record consent (explicit or implicit) has become widespread among young people.
 However, taking these recordings to court is a minefield.
 If the recording is made in an intimate setting without the other party's knowledge, we could be committing a crime against privacy (Art.
 197 CP) to defend ourselves against a sexual assault charge.

-Nevertheless, the Supreme Court has admitted the validity of these recordings when they are the only possible defense evidence, applying the principle of proportionality.
-Our defense strategy challenges the chain of custody of audios that the prosecution tries to exclude or manipulate to take out of context.
+Nevertheless, the Supreme Court has admitted the validity of these recordings when they are the only possible defence evidence, applying the principle of proportionality.
+Our defence strategy challenges the chain of custody of audios that the prosecution tries to exclude or manipulate to take out of context.

 The Strategy of Mistake of Fact